-Currently in the USA, statues of Confederate leaders like Robert E. Lee have been removed.
-The names of some of the defense installations e.g. Fort Brag is now Fort Liberty.
-The Confederate flag from South Carolina assembly has been removed.
-In contrast the RSS/BJP government put statues of Mahatma Gandhi and Dr. Ambedkar in the USA.
-In doing so they are showing that they are proud of their castism / class system.
+Currently, in the USA, statues of Confederate leaders like Robert E. Lee have been removed.
+The names of some of the defense installations, e.g., Fort Brag is now Fort Liberty.
+The Confederate flag from the South Carolina assembly has been removed.
+In contrast, the RSS/BJP government put statues of Mahatma Gandhi and Dr. Ambedkar in the USA.
+In doing so, they are demonstrating that they take pride in their caste or class system.
 This is part of making America a Saffron America.
-Inside the country they are celebrating the killers and outside they are putting the statues of Mahatma Gandhi because the rest of the world has been given the impression that he was a champion of nonviolence and a Mahatma (a great soul), what a paradox.
-They even invite members of Dalit community to unveil the statues of Dr. Ambedkar.
-I am asking myself what these people (Dalits) are celebrating their perpetual slavery.
-My appeal to Dalit brothers and people of conscious is to stop this symbol of perpetual slavery to continue and stop its spread to America.
+Inside the country, they are celebrating the killers, and outside, they are putting the statues of Mahatma Gandhi because the rest of the world has been given the impression that he was a champion of nonviolence and a Mahatma (a great soul); what a paradox.
+They even invite members of the Dalit community to unveil the statues of Dr. Ambedkar.
+I am asking myself why these people (Dalits) are celebrating their perpetual slavery.
+My appeal to Dalit brothers and people of consciousness is to stop this symbol of perpetual slavery and stop its spread to America.
 Many BJP state governments in India have made laws against religious conversion.
-We need to educate the American public and people of other free word.
+We need to educate the American public and people of other free worlds.

 Dr. Ambedkar trying to become a Sikh was not possible.
-Mr. Ambedkar was not looking for emancipation of the Dalits he was looking for a better bargain.
-He thought he got a better bargain from Gandhi, but he lost.
+Mr. Ambedkar was not seeking the emancipation of the Dalits; he was looking for a better bargain.
+He thought he got a better deal from Gandhi, but he lost.
 He did not understand or read the sacrifices of 2 younger sons of the 10th Guru.
-At the age of 7 and 9 they chose martyrdom instead of giving up their religion.
+At the ages of 7 and 9, they chose martyrdom instead of giving up their religion.

-Mr. Nelson Mandela, as a college student, was chosen to be a union by students, however the authorities did not want to accept this.
+Mr. Nelson Mandela, as a college student, was chosen to be a union by students.
+However, the authorities did not want to accept this.
 They asked him to resign, and they will nominate him as a student leader.
 He refused to do that.
-He even went to jail for many years finally he was able to free his country and was the first president.
+He even went to jail for many years; finally, he was able to free his country and was the first president.
 Dr. Ambedkar did not have the same mindset and determination.
-A book called Lone Survivor is the life of a special forces soldier of America fighting in Afghanistan.
-When he is going through intense training, his Sgt. tells him that the body can do anything, but you need to train your mind.
-Dr. Ambedkar's mind was only looking for a better bargain not a victory.
-All his life he was fighting against the Brahmanical system; however, when his first wife died at the age of 57, he married a Brahman lady who was a 39-year-old physician.
-He was probably uplifting his status to be accepted by the upper class.
+The book called Lone Survivor is about the life of a special forces soldier of America fighting in Afghanistan.
+When he is undergoing intense training, his sergeant tells him that the body can do anything, but you need to train your mind.
+Dr. Ambedkar's mind was only looking for a better bargain, not a victory.
+All his life, he was fighting against the Brahmanical system; however, when his first wife died at the age of 57, he married a Brahman lady who was a 39-year-old physician.
+He was trying to elevate his status to gain acceptance by the upper class.

-Mr. Churchill and Lord Wavel were very clear that Hindu leaders especially Mahatma Gandhi were interested only in establishing a Hindu Raj after the British left.
-Finally, Mahatma Gandhi with the help of Dr. Ambedkar succeeded in establishing a Hindu Raj.
+Mr. Churchill and Lord Wavel were evident that Hindu leaders, especially Mahatma Gandhi, were interested only in establishing a Hindu Raj after the British left.
+Ultimately, Mahatma Gandhi, with the assistance of Dr. Ambedkar, managed to establish a Hindu Raj.